-In some cases, 111 will be able to book an appointment for you at urgent treatment centres, GP surgeries, pharmacies, emergency dental services and walk-in clinics.
+In some cases, 111 will be able to book an appointment for you at urgent treatment centres, GP surgeries or pharmacies.

-If you are advised by 111 to attend hospital, you may be given a time slot for you to arrive at an A&E department.
+If you are advised by 111 to attend hospital, you may be given a time slot for you to arrive at an emergency department.
 However, please remember this is a guide only.
-A&E departments can get busy very quickly so they may not be able to accommodate you immediately.
+Emergency departments can get busy very quickly so they may not be able to accommodate you immediately.